SteveMilesQuant/levelUpLearning/README.md

 	* sudo service docker start
 	* git clone https://github.com/SteveMilesQuant/teacherCamp.git
 	* cd *
-3. Build and run in docker (repeat steps for update)
-	* create file for env variables (e.g. .env) with the following env variables (search in this readme for where their values come from)
+3. Create file for env variables (e.g. .env) with the following env variables (search in this readme for where their values come from)
 	* GOOGLE_CLIENT_ID
 	* GOOGLE_CLIENT_SECRET
 	* DB_USER
 	* DB_PASSWORD
 	* DB_PORT
 	* DB_SCHEMA_NAME
 	* DB_HOST
 	* CALLBACK_URL - needs to be the final domain-specific URL for the callback (e.g. https://your-domain.com/signin/callback)
-		* Note: if you're testing this on your own PC through Ubuntu with a local MySQL instance, you may need to update the DB_HOST as follows evert time you restart your PC.
-			* mv .env .env.bak
-			* grep -v '^DB_HOST' .env.bak > .env
-			* echo DB_HOST=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}') >> .env
-			* rm .env.bak
-	* sudo docker build -t level-up-learning .
-		* To remove: sudo docker rmi level-up-learning
-	* sudo docker run -d --env-file .env --name lul-container -p 8000:8000 level-up-learning
-		* For the first time, run without -d ("detach"), to see if there were any problems
-		* To check that it's running: curl 127.0.0.1:8000
-		* To remove: sudo docker stop lul-container; sudo docker rm lul-container
-	* Configure nginx to route traffic
+4. Configure nginx to route traffic
 	* If /etc/nginx/sites-enabled does not exist (e.g. on Linux)
 		* sudo mkdir /etc/nginx/sites-enabled
-			* Add "include /etc/nginx/sites-enabled/*;" to http block of /etc/nginx/nginx.conf (as sudo)
+		* Add "include /etc/nginx/sirm tes-enabled/*;" to http block of /etc/nginx/nginx.conf (as sudo)
 	* sudo cp nginx_template /etc/nginx/sites-enabled/leveluplearning_nginx
 	* Update /etc/nginx/sites-enabled/leveluplearning_nginx to refer to your domain and ssl certificates
 		* Domain
 			* You can get a domain through AWS
 			* If you get it through GoDaddy, follow these instructions: https://sandny.com/2019/11/23/host-godaddy-domain-with-aws-ec2/.
 Broad strokes follow.
 				* AWS
 					* Create a hosted zone on Route 53
 					* Create one record to route traffic from your-domain.com to your EC2's IP adddress
 					* Create another record to alias www.your-domain.com to your-domain.com
 				* GoDaddy
 					* Use custom namespace servers and put in the servers from your hosted zone (record type NS)
 		* SSL Certificates
 			* If you're just playing around, you can use mkcert localhost, as before, and browsers will just warn traffic that it's not really secure.
 			* If this is production, you will want to get a signed certificate from a certificate authority.
 Certbot (free) via pip instructions/commands follow.
 				* python3 -m venv virt
 				* source virt/bin/activate
 				* python3 -m pip install --upgrade pip
 				* python3 -m pip install certbot certbot-nginx
 				* sudo ./virt/bin/activate/certbot certonly --nginx
 	* sudo service nginx restart
-	* Make it work with Google
+5. Set up authentication with Google
-		* Add the necessary URIs to Google's white list (see "Set up test authentication" above, except use your domain as the base URL)
+	* Add the necessary URIs to Google's white list (see "Set up authentication with Google" above for Ubuntu, except use your domain as the base URL)
+6. Skip to "Running with Docker" section, which is the same whether you're on Ubuntu or an EC2

+## Running with Docker

+* sudo docker build -t level-up-learning .
+	* To remove: sudo docker rmi level-up-learning
+* sudo docker run -d --env-file .env --name lul-container -p 8000:8000 level-up-learning
+	* For the first time, run without -d ("detach"), to see if there were any problems, or check the logs with "sudo docker logs lul-container"
+	* To check that it's running: curl 127.0.0.1:8000
+	* To remove: sudo docker stop lul-container; sudo docker rm lul-container